 Private student loan lenders offering relief

 - College Ave says that borrowers may be eligible for its forbearance program.
-To see if you apply, call College Ave at 844-803-0736.
+To see if you’re eligible to apply, call College Ave at 844-803-0736.
 It is not able to process requests via email or chat.

 - CommonBond borrowers can apply for natural disaster forbearance, which won’t count toward standard forbearance limits.
 The online lender is waiving late fees and allowing private student loan borrowers to postpone payments in one-month increments through the end of the national emergency declaration.
 Loans will continue accruing interest, but you won’t pay fees to join the program.

-- Earnest borrowers can apply for a short-term forbearance program.
-You can reach out via Earnest’s email portal or call 888-601-2801.
+- Earnest borrowers can apply for a short-term forbearance program via Earnest’s email portal.
 Entering this program makes your eligible loans current and also postpones payments for at least one month.
 Interest accrues while your payments are postponed, but it won’t be capitalized at the end of forbearance.

 - Laurel Road private student loan borrowers who are financially impacted by the coronavirus may be eligible for a forbearance of three payments, then for another three payments if they’re still struggling.
 To see if you are eligible, reach out to MOHELA, which services Laurel Road’s loans.
 Call 877-292-6845 to discuss hardship relief options, including forbearance or an extension.
 Interest during a forbearance will continue to accrue, and your monthly payment will be recalculated at the end of the forbearance.

-- LendKey, which partners with banks and credit unions to help borrowers refinance student loans, says that borrowers can reach out via email at firstname.lastname@example.org.
+- LendKey, which partners with banks and credit unions to help borrowers refinance student loans, says that borrowers may submit a forbearance application in their online account or reach out to email@example.com.
 You may also call your loan servicer with questions and to discuss hardship options.